Recipe for a visioning workshop

 Couldn’t make the workshop?
 Want to share your vision for the South Reach?

 No problem.
 You can share your ideas about the Willamette River / South Reach and what it can be over the next 20 years in an online questionnaire.
 The questions are like those posed at the Visioning Workshop.

-And review the draft River Plan / South Reach Existing Conditions Report and send staff your comments by July 16.
+And review the draft River Plan / South Reach Existing Conditions Report and send staff your comments (see contact info below).

 And join us at a variety of summer activities and calendar items